Skip advert

 Advertisement - Article continues below

-So configured, the M3 is just about the best fast estate you can buy, with a crazy turn of speed, immense capability in the bends and a level of engagement that makes it more fun to drive than ever.
-The Touring gets extra bracing in the rear structure and a bespoke suspension calibration to achieve the same precision and finesse as the M3 saloon, and the results are deeply impressive.
+So configured, the M3 is just about the best fast estate you can buy, with a crazy turn of speed, immense capability in the bends and a level of engagement that’s a match for almost anything with four doors.
+The Touring gets extra bracing in the rear structure and a bespoke suspension calibration to achieve the kind of precision and finesse of the M3 saloon, which it does.
 It's been a long time coming, but the M3 Touring has been worth the wait and then some.

 Alfa Romeo Stelvio Quadrifoglio